BDC Hamburger Icon

 CMOs and CIOs may have conflicting motives

 CMOs and CIOs are typically analytical and responsible for crucial functions within their budget constraints.
-However, the CIO may be more cost-conscious, because technology is typically seen as an expense to be minimized.
+However, the CIO may be more cost-conscious because technology is typically seen as an expense to be minimized.
 In contrast, the CMO may justify higher expenditures with the potential for creating additional revenue.
+The executives’ conflicting goals are at the root of this difference.

-CMOs may seek control over marketing-related technologies, because they want to implement the best tools to support the organization’s marketing processes.
-Their goals include the following:
+CMOs may seek control over marketing-related technologies because they want to implement the best tools to support the organization’s marketing processes.
+CMOs may have the following goals:

-• Empower their marketing team.
-CMOs want to empower their marketing teams to adapt readily to ever-changing consumer demands and preferences, and they don’t want to rely on IT to make these changes.
+• Empower their marketing team: CMOs want to empower their marketing teams to adapt readily to ever-changing consumer demands and preferences, and they don’t want to rely on IT to make those changes.

-• Keep the big picture in mind.
-The CIO is usually more concerned about the big picture.
-For example, whereas a CMO may push for a stand-alone solution that solves a specific problem, the CIO might be concerned about how the proposed technology purchase would integrate with existing hardware and software.
+• Keep the big picture in mind: The CIO is usually more concerned about the big picture.
+For example, while a CMO may push for a stand-alone solution that solves a specific problem, the CIO might be concerned about how the proposed technology purchase would integrate with existing hardware and software.

-• Make informed decisions.
-CIOs may be more deliberate in their decision-making because they must consider the entire organization’s well-being from technological and cybersecurity points of view.
+• Make informed decisions: CIOs may be more deliberate in their decision-making because they must consider the entire organization’s well-being from a technological and cybersecurity perspective.

-Myriad digital and tech-related marketing tools entice companies with their features and benefits, and the tool you select for the job will substantially affect your organization’s productivity and marketing ROI.
+Myriad digital and tech-related marketing tools entice companies with their features and benefits, and the tool you select for the job will substantially affect your organization’s productivity and marketing return on investment (ROI).

-For example, dozens of business intelligence and analytics tools fuel marketing programs with actionable data about their target audiences, competitive landscape, opportunities and more.
+For example, dozens of business intelligence and analytics tools fuel marketing programs that provide actionable data about a business’s target audience, competitive landscape, opportunities and more.
 The CMO likely would be interested in seeing how these tools could benefit an organization’s marketing strategy.

 CIOs, however, are focused primarily on risk management and security.
 When CMOs implement solutions that facilitate better marketing outcomes but introduce network vulnerabilities, conflict is inevitable.